lmweber/diffcyt-evaluations/README.md

 # diffcyt-analysis

-Analysis scripts for testing methods in diffcyt paper
+Analysis scripts for testing methods in diffcyt package